BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Methodology

 \section{Methodology}

 This section introduces the BiTrajDiff framework for offline RL, which comprises two core components: \textit{bidirectional diffusion training} and \textit{bidirectional trajectory generation}.
 During the \textit{bidirectional diffusion training} phase, two distinct diffusion models are employed to model the distributions of forward-future and backward-history state sequences within trajectory data.
 Conditioned on an intermediate state and cumulative reward signals, these models generate state sequences in corresponding temporal directions.
 Then, in the subsequent \textit{bidirectional trajectory generation} phase, the generated forward and backward trajectories are reconciled through filling and filtering operations to produce novel global trajectories that connect previously unreachable states in the original dataset.
+The framework of our method is presented in Figure~\ref{fig::bitrajdiff}.